We go to Jerusalem to find out more about Selah Merrill, the longest-serving consul there before 1948.

 Co-host and Co-producer: Kris Stinson

 Music: Andrew Cote

 Singer: Jamie Brown who sang “It Is Well”

-Voice actors: John Turner, who just wrote a great book called They Knew They Were Pilgrims: Plymouth Colony and the Contest for American Liberty, and Jim Ambuske, the host of the podcast called Conversations at the Washington Library.
+Brown just wrote a great book called They Knew They Were Pilgrims: Plymouth Colony and the Contest for American Liberty, and Ambuske is the host of the podcast called Conversations at the Washington Library.

 ABBY MULLEN: In March of 1902, the American consul in Jerusalem, Selah Merrill, braced himself for what he called yet another “tourist invasion of the Holy City.”
 Merrill complained that it was only

 SELAH MERRILL (John Turner): at considerable trouble and some expense we were able to make this company of distinguished American tourists far more comfortable than they otherwise would have been.
 Facilities for handling and caring for such a large company are abundant in an American city, but here they are conspicuous by their absence.
 (Lester Vogel, To See A Promised Land: Americans and the Holy Land in the Nineteenth Century (Pennsylvania State University Press, 1993), 163).

 MULLEN: Merrill’s complaints about the tourists in Jerusalem were probably valid–more than most consuls of his day, he had to deal with huge numbers of Americans who came to his city not to conduct business, but to see the sights.
 Merrill considered these tourists to be tremendous nuisances, but in reality, he had the same interest in this city that they did.